ska-sa/katsdpsigproc/doc/user/operations.rst

 additional methods to run individual pieces of the pipeline as needed, while still having the benefit of linking slots together.

+Aliasing scratch buffers
+__________________________
+In more complex (particularly composed) operations, it's not uncommon for some slots to represent internal scratch space rather than inputs or outputs.
+When such operations are themselves composed, this can lead to wasted memory as each operation has its own scratch space, even though they are not in use at the same time and a single scratch area could be reused.
+If the scratch slots have the same shape and dtype then this can be handled by connecting them to a single slot on the parent operation, but that's not always the case.

+To handle this case, the :class:`.OperationSequence` constructor takes an additional dictionary for mapping slots, similar to the one already seen.
+The restrictions are much weaker: the child slots that are grouped together do not need to match in shape or dtype.
+The tradeoff is that the resulting slot is not fully-fledged (it is an :class:`.AliasIOSlot` rather than an :class:`IOSlot`) so does not have a dtype, shape etc. It is normally not used directly, other than to serve as a source creating further alias slots if this operation is composed into an even higher-level one.

+It is recommended that you document scratch slots of your operations (including their sizes and anything unusual about data lifetime) so that users of your operation can decide how best to alias them with other scratch slots.

 Kernel fusion
 -------------
 It should be noted that there is another way to combine operations, which is to